NoahHenrikKleinschmidt/buildamol/docs/whatfor.rst

 What can BuildAMol do?
 ----------------------

 BuildAMol can be used to build larger molecules from smaller components - that's pretty much it.
+It offers a number of ways to do so, however, ranging from 100% user-controlled atom-level connections to automated chemistry-inspired reaction templates.

+Also, given its integrated compounds database, it can also be used to quickly obtain molecular structures for other purposes such as docking.
+Molecules not available in the database are automatically fetched from `PubChem <https://pubchem.ncbi.nlm.nih.gov/>`_ providing 50 million compounds at your fingertips.
-However, given its integrated compounds database, it can also be used to quickly obtain molecular structures for other purposes such as docking.
-Its ability to convert to and from `rdkit` also makes it a great tool to edit `rdkit` structures in a more intuitive way.
-Lastly, BuildAMol offers a suite of conformational optimization algorithms to improve the geometry of structures.
-Hence, BuildAMol can be used to sample conformers for molecular docking or the generation of a deep learning dataset.
+The ability to convert to and from `rdkit` on-the-fly also makes BuildAMol a great tool to edit `rdkit` structures in a more intuitive way.
+BuildAMol offers a suite of conformational optimization algorithms to improve the geometry of structures and methods to manually adjust torsion angles and bond lengths among a myriad of other features, ensuring that *your* molecule has the geometry *you* want.
+Finally, BuildAMol comes with a set of extensions that provide more applied functionalities for particular use cases such as building polymers, biomolecules, or complexes.

 What can BuildAMol not do?
 --------------------------

 BuildAMol is not a quantum chemistry package.
 It does not offer any quantum chemical calculations, nor does it offer any tools to analyze the electronic structure of molecules (aside from whatever is available from `biopython`, of course).
-It is also not a molecular dynamics package.
-Also, currently BuildAMol is limited to creating single bond-connections between molecules.
-Hence, BuildAMol cannot create (small) ring structures.
-However, using fragments with the desired ring structures already present (e.g. from pubchem) large circular molecules can be built regardless.
-However, BuildAMol is currently not optimized for circular molecules of any kind, hence, users wishing to create circular molecules will likely want to use molecular dynamics to optimize the geometry of any structure they create.
-Finally, BuildAMol does not generate molecules `for` you!
-It is **not** a `de novo` molecule generator that tries to find molecules with certain properties - e.g. molecules that bind a certain protein pocket.
-The user needs to know what they want to build and have some idea of the steps involved - BuildAMol will help them build it, that's the deal.
+It is also not a molecular dynamics package either.
+Circular structures are supported but not the primary focus of BuildAMol.
+If you are looking to build circular molecules you will definitely want to install RDKit as well to optimize circular conformations.
+Most importantly, BuildAMol is not a *de novo* molecular generator.
+It can be used to create automated molecule design pipelines but it needs some coding effort to do so.

 Who is BuildAMol for?
 ---------------------